zongruxie4/godev/docs/issues/API_DECOUPLED.md

 // INTERFACE COMPLIANCE VERIFICATION
 // ============================================================================
 // These verify that DevTUI can satisfy consumer-defined interfaces.
-// The actual interface definitions live in consumer packages (like golite.TuiInterface).
+// The actual interface definitions live in consumer packages (like tinywasm.TuiInterface).
 // This is just a documentation example - actual verification happens when consumer compiles.

 // Example of what a consumer interface might look like (NOT defined here):